NixOS/nix.dev/CONTRIBUTING.md

 Sharing your first-hand experience is invaluable to better guide our efforts, and will immediately help improve these guides for yourself and everyone else.

+### You are a beginner and want to get involved in improving documentation

+The documentation team is currently carrying out a documentation survey.
+We are currently updating this [Documentation Survey](./maintainers/working_groups/learning_journey/documentation-survey.md) markdown page.

+To get involved please start making pull requests that update the [Documentation Survey](./maintainers/working_groups/learning_journey/documentation-survey.md) markdown page and adds information to each link (bullet point) according to the format that is described at the top of the page.
+Two additional tips are to try to adhere to a similar format like the other bullet points, and if the link that you are going to document is a huge one like the [nixpkgs manual](https://nixos.org/manual/nixpkgs) manual, start with putting an outline in place and then fill in that outline piece by piece by PR's on single sections.

 ### You have experience teaching Nix?

 You will probably have observed where learners get stuck most often, and which typical needs and questions they have.